Tzvet05/INDULC/README.md

 ### Makefile rules

-`make` compiles the program.
+`make (all)` compiles the program.

-`clean` removes the object files.
+`make clean` removes the object files.

-`fclean` removes the executable and the object files.
+`make fclean` removes the executable and the object files.

-`re` removes the executable, the object files, and recompiles.
+`make re` removes the executable, the object files, and recompiles.

 ## SYNTAX

-Whitespace characters and commas (`','`) are ignored by the tokenizer.
+Whitespace characters and commas (`,`) are ignored by the tokenizer.
 All numeric values can be specified in base 10, base 2 with prefix `0b` or base 16 with prefix `0x` or `0X`.

 ### Instructions